xtensor-stack/xtensor-blas/README.md

 make install
 ```

-To build the tests or actually use `xtensor-blas` you will also binaries for
+To build the tests or actually use `xtensor-blas`, you will need binaries for

  - `openblas`
  - `lapack`